 MRL is a unique year long continuous professional development programme designed to help you become a cultural leader for the 21st Century; resilient and entrepreneurial.
 You get a £7,500 programme for a deposit fee of £795:

-- a fully funded overseas study visit to the country of your choice
+a fully funded overseas study visit to a country or countries of your choice

 Bursaries are available.